williamvds/uni/swm/lectures.md

 - __Object adapter__: Uses object composition

 #### Factory
-> Factory: Creating object without exposing the creation logic to the client, and referring to the
+> Factory: Creating objects without exposing the creation logic to the client, and referring to the
 > created object using a common interface

 - Eg, an application with a number of _Shape_ subclasses